-The first evidence of wine-making dates back to 6000BC – and specifically in Armenia and Iran.
+The first evidence of wine-making dates back to 6000BC – and specifically in Armenia, Turkey, and Iran.

 The idea of wine extended through thousands of years – all the way to the Ancient Egyptians.
-There is clear evidence that wine was enjoyed largely by the Pharaohs and elite as it was believed to have divine qualities.
+There is clear evidence that the Pharaohs and elite primarily enjoyed wine as it was believed to have divine qualities.
 But what they consumed was not what we know as wine today.

-Their “wine” was not always made from just grapes but included a variety of different fruit.
+Their “wine” was not always made from just grapes but included various fruit.

 It was also not just a simple drink.
 The wine was used as an antiseptic, dressing for wounds, cough syrups, and even sedating women during childbirth.

-During ancient times, Greece was a large trader of wine throughout the world.
+During ancient times, Greece was a prominent trader of wine throughout the world.
 Legend has it that Roman soldiers would often invade Greek cities before the wine was exported and made with Greek wine and treasures.
-The Romans eventually planted and produced their own wines.
-So it is no surprise that Greek wine played a major influence on how Romans produced their own.
+The Romans eventually planted and produced their wines.
+So it is no surprise that Greek wine played a significant influence on how Romans made their own.

 Roman Drinking Traditions

-Although they diluted their wine heavily with water, it was a Roman tradition to drink copious amounts of wine and become heavily intoxicated.
+Although they diluted their wine heavily with water, it was a Roman tradition to drink copious wine and become heavily intoxicated.
 The wine was seen as a necessity and used to show status and wealth.
-Even slaves were given a certain amount of wine weekly ‘to help keep their strength up.’
+Even enslaved people were given a certain amount of wine weekly ‘to help keep their strength up.’

-It wasn’t long before Monks in Italy and France too became wine experts.
-In France, the Monks’ privileges concerning the wine and vines were revoked during the French revolution – and rather handed to the working class.
+It wasn’t long before Monks in Italy and France became wine experts.
+However, in France, the Monks’ privileges concerning the wine and vines were revoked during the French revolution – and instead handed to the working class.

 Considering that the vines were now the peasants’ means of survival, France’s wine production grew strong.
-Wine continued to spread through the world as travelers advanced to different countries – taking their wine along with them.
+Wine continued to spread worldwide as travelers advanced to different countries – taking their wine along with them.

-The following centuries saw each country being introduced to a different culture and, consequently, a different wine: In Japan in the 16th century, Catholics from Portugal arrived to preach about their religion and introduce them to wine.
-It wasn’t until a few hundred years later that Japan planted its own vines to start wine production.
+The following centuries saw each country being introduced to a different culture and, consequently, another wine: In Japan in the 16th century, Catholics from Portugal arrived to preach about their religion and introduce them to wine.
+However, it wasn’t until a few hundred years later that Japan planted its vines to start wine production.

 During the same time, Spanish missionaries traveled South America and started wineries in Chile, Uruguay, and Argentina.

 In the 18th Century, when Spanish missionaries arrived in Mexico and California, they established the area’s first winery.
-A few years later, after a trip to France, Thomas Jefferson fell in love with French wine and returned to America to plant French vines in the Virginia area.
+After a trip to France a few years later, Thomas Jefferson fell in love with French wine and returned to America to plant French vines in the Virginia area.

 On the other side of the world, a fleet traveled from the UK to South Africa – where they fell in love with South African grapes and took vines across to Australia to plant.